dbcraig/LmRaC/README.md

 docker run -m1024m -it -e OPENAI_API_KEY=${OPENAI_API_KEY} -e PINECONE_API_KEY=${PINECONE_API_KEY} -v $(pwd)/work:/app/user -v /etc/localtime:etc/localtime:ro -p 5000:5000 dbcraig/lmrac
 ```

-Pass API keys for OpenAI and Pinecone and mount your local directory (e.g., \$PWD) to the LmRaC /app/user directory.
-The local directory is where user experiments are found and to where all logs and output will be written.

-Open LmRaC in your browser: <http://localhost:5000>
+Open LmRaC in your browser: <http://localhost:5000> Typically, the port is 5000, but depending on your Docker configuration and what else is running on your host, this may be different (e.g., 55001 for Docker Desktop).

 ![](img/LmRaC_init.png)

 LmRaC will initialize and report any problems.
-The first time you run LmRaC will use a default configuration and save it in the mounted work folder's config/ directory.
+The first time you run LmRaC will use a default configuration.
 See [Configuration](#Configuration) below for how to customize the configuration.
-When you quit LmRaC your current configuration is re-saved.
+When you quit LmRaC your current configuration is saved to LmRaC.config in the the mounted config/ folder.

 ### Creating an Index

 All questions are answered relative to a index of source material.
 So, set an index in Pinecone to store embeddings of the sources.
 If the index does not exist, you'll be asked to create it.
 LmRaC will indicate how many paragraphs of information are currently stored in the index.
-Note: the command to set the index is in natural language, so you can use: "set index to test1" or "index = test1" or anything that indicates you want to set the index.
+Note: the command to set the index is in natural language, so you can ask something like: "Set index to test1" or "index = test1" or anything that indicates you want to set the index.

 ```
-[LmRaC] How can I help you? \>\> set index to test1
+[user]  set index to test1

-RAGdom : test1 (28810) RAGexp : test1-exp (0) [LmRaC] The current index has been set to 'test1'.
+[LmRaC] The current index has been set to 'test1'.
+Index sizes are:
+RAGdom : test1 (28810)
+RAGexp : test1-exp (123)
 ```

+Each index has two parts:

+- **RAGdom** the general domain knowledge index for primary material (e.g., PubMed articles)
+- **RAGexp** the experiment specific index for secondary material (e.g., saved answers, protocols, background/context knowledge)

 ### Asking questions and populating your Index

 Ask a question.
 LmRaC will analyze the question for any mention of genes, diseases or pathways.
 It will summarize what it finds as the Search Context.
-If the index contains information about any of these items, you will be given the option of updating the index (i.e., searching for more documents).
+If the index already contains information about any of these items, you will be given the option of updating the index (i.e., searching for more documents).
 If the index does not include information about one or more item in the question, it will initiate a search of PubMed.

 ```
 [LmRaC] How can I help you? \>\> what is tp53?
 How detailed an answer would you like (1-7)?